 Club Resources

-The success or failure of any club depends largely on how the program is organized.
+The success of any club depends largely on how the program is organized.
 The more care and thought put into a program, the greater the probability of a successful 4-H club.

 Any 4-H club meeting should provide a balance of fun, business, and learning.
 When planning your club activities be sure to: